Coulomb drag between two graphene layers at different temperatures: Theoretical model

 \subsection{Drag conductivity}

 To obtain the drag conductivity we will use the kinetic theory approach \cite{Jauho1993,Hwang2011}.
-The transport in each layer is assumed to be dominated by impurity scattering.
+The transport in each layer is assumed to be dominated by impurity scattering, within the ballistic regime.
 In practice this means that the interlayer separation must be much smaller than the mean free path of the electrons.
 Consequently, within the relaxation time approximation, to linear order one has \cite{Jauho1993,DasSarma2011}